NESREA/WMGtraining/README.md

 # WMGtraining
-## R Language training for NESREA Web Monitoring Group.
+## Computing for NESREA Web Monitoring Group.

 This repository contains materials used for in-house training conducted for the Web Monitoring Group.